Tinkerforge/doc/source/Software/IPConnection_TCPIP.rst

 address for request packets.

-In a request packet the *function ID* specifies which function to execute on the device specified by the *stack ID*.
+In a request packet the *function ID* specifies which function to execute on the device specified by the stack ID.
-In a response packet the *function ID* specifies from which function or callback the packet was send.
+In a response packet the function ID specifies from which function or callback the packet was send.

 The *packet length* specifies the length of the complete packet (header and payload) in bytes.
-A packet without a payload has a *packet length* of 4.
+A packet without a payload has a packet length of 4.
+The function ID combined with the transfer direction defines the content of the payload and this determines the packet length.

 All data is represented in little endian.
 A *bool* value is represented by 1 byte; 0 is false, all other values are true.
 A *float* value is represented by